 Entertainment & Social Media

 Adding to the enthusiasm, the on-screen universe has opened portals to this vintage aesthetic.
-Shows like Stranger Things are introducing younger audiences to styles like the mullet, blurring the line between past and present.
+Shows like “Stranger Things” have introduced younger audiences to styles like the mullet, blending past and present.

-80s Hair Revival
+80s Hairstyle Revival